SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/connector-device.md

 Example usage:  `invalidateRegistrationsForEndpoint urn:imei:012345678901234`

-This operation will invalidate all known LWM2M registrations for the endpoint urn:imei:012345678901234
+This command invalidates all known LWM2M registrations for the endpoint urn:imei:012345678901234

 ### Invalidate Registrations by LWM2M registration id